Home » Bridging Loans » A Guide To Buying An Unmortgageable Property

 Bridging loan applications can be arranged very quickly, usually in 5-14 days, with lenders taking a common-sense approach to lending.
 When looking to take out bridging finance to fund the purchase of these properties, the lender will want a breakdown of why you’re looking to purchase the property and what you plan to do once the purchase is completed.

-As these loans are short-term, they are ideal for funding the transaction while the property is being returned to a mortgageable condition.
+As these loans are short-term, they are only used as an interim measure while the property is either refurbished, or taken through planning prior to works commencing.
 Using property refurbishment finance can significantly increase your return on investment.

 Bridging loan rates are higher than those associated with mortgages, and they are usually arranged for a maximum term of 18 months.
 This means that they aren’t a viable long-term solution for funding these properties.